VALLEY COMMUNITY SERVICES BOARD

-For more information about ASIST, please call our Prevention Services Coordinator at 540-213-7599.
+To learn more about SafeTALK, please visit their website here, or call our Prevention Services Coordinator at

 Greater Augusta Prevention Partners (GAPP) Coalition: is a collaborative community group, whose focus is around pressing prevention issues and initiatives in the community.
 Many agencies and individuals are involved with the Coalition and meetings are open to the public.
 Please join us at the Augusta County Government Center – Smith Room West, the 2nd Wednesday of each month from 3:30 p.m. – 4:30 p.m.
-For more information please visit our website here.
+For more information please click the link above.

 Lock and Talk is a local initiative to decrease occurrences of completed suicide and increase suicide prevention awareness.
 This initiative is a collaboration between the State Health Planning Region 1, Suicide Prevention Committee and Valley CSB Prevention Services.